ganeti/ganeti/man/gnt-instance.rst

 (e.g. after a partially-failed grow-disk operation or due to rounding in LVM devices).
 This should not be used in normal cases, but only when activate-disks fails without it.

+The ``--wait-for-sync`` option will ensure that the command returns only after the instance's disks are synchronised (mostly for DRBD); this can be useful to ensure consistency, as otherwise there are no commands that can wait until synchronisation is done.
+However when passing this option, the command will have additional output, making it harder to parse the disk information.

 Note that it is safe to run this command while the instance is already running.